Fast-track Approvals Act 2024

 1. whether the project area would be within or adjacent to, or the project would directly affect, ngā rohe moana o ngā hapū o Ngāti Porou (and, if so, the relevant provisions of the Ngā Rohe Moana o Ngā Hapū o Ngāti Porou Act 2019):

-1. whether the project involves an activity described in section 22D(1)(a) and (b) (and, if so, who the owners of the land are):
+1. whether the project involves an activity that could be the subject of a determination under section 23 (and, if so, who the owners of the land are):

 1. the relevant principles and provisions in those Mana Whakahono ā Rohe and joint management agreements: